EU Licensed4.8/5

 Uncommon (up to 1 in 100 people):

-For a detailed discussion of how to manage these effects, see our dedicated page on bisoprolol side effects.
+For full details on managing these effects, see our page on bisoprolol side effects.

-The NHS advises that most side effects are mild and improve with time.
-You should not stop taking bisoprolol without speaking to your doctor first.
+The NHS says most side effects are mild.
+They usually get better over time.
+Do not stop taking bisoprolol without talking to your doctor first.

 Drug interactions to be aware of

-Bisoprolol can interact with a number of other medicines.
-Always tell your doctor or pharmacist about everything you are taking, including over-the-counter medicines and herbal supplements.
+Bisoprolol can interact with other medicines.
+Always tell your doctor or pharmacist about everything you take.
+This includes over-the-counter medicines and herbal supplements.

 Important interactions include:

-• Verapamil and diltiazem (calcium channel blockers): can cause dangerously slow heart rates and should generally not be used with bisoprolol
+• Verapamil and diltiazem (calcium channel blockers): These can cause dangerously slow heart rates.
+Do not usually use them with bisoprolol.

-• Clonidine: stopping clonidine while on bisoprolol can cause a dangerous surge in blood pressure; clonidine should be withdrawn gradually and only after bisoprolol has been stopped
+• Clonidine: Stopping clonidine while taking bisoprolol can cause a dangerous rise in blood pressure.
+Withdraw clonidine gradually, and only after stopping bisoprolol.

-• Other blood-pressure-lowering medicines: the combined effect may lead to excessively low blood pressure
+• Other blood-pressure-lowering medicines: The combined effect might lead to very low blood pressure.

-• Non-steroidal anti-inflammatory drugs (NSAIDs): ibuprofen and similar medicines can reduce the blood-pressure-lowering effect of bisoprolol
+• Non-steroidal anti-inflammatory drugs (NSAIDs): Ibuprofen and similar medicines can reduce bisoprolol's blood-pressure-lowering effect.

-• Insulin and oral diabetes medicines: bisoprolol can mask the warning signs of low blood sugar (hypoglycaemia), particularly tremor and fast heartbeat
+• Insulin and oral diabetes medicines: Bisoprolol can hide the signs of low blood sugar (hypoglycaemia).
+These signs include tremor and a fast heartbeat.

-• Digoxin: combined use can increase the risk of a slow heart rate
+• Digoxin: Using these together can increase the risk of a slow heart rate.

-The BNF contains a comprehensive list of interactions.
-Your pharmacist can check for interactions whenever you start a new medicine.
+The BNF has a full list of interactions.
+Your pharmacist can check for interactions when you start any new medicine.

 Who should not take bisoprolol?

-Bisoprolol is not suitable for everyone.
-The following groups should either avoid it or use it only under close medical supervision.
+Bisoprolol is not right for everyone.
+Some people should avoid it.
+Others should only use it under close medical care.

-• Very slow heart rate (below 50 bpm) before starting treatment
+• A very slow heart rate (below 50 bpm) before starting treatment.

-• Sick sinus syndrome or second- or third-degree heart block (unless a pacemaker is fitted)
+• Sick sinus syndrome or second- or third-degree heart block (unless you have a pacemaker).

 Use with caution if you have:

-• Mild to moderate asthma or COPD (NICE advises that cardioselective beta-blockers can be used with care)
+• Mild to moderate asthma or COPD (NICE says cardioselective beta-blockers can be used carefully).

-• Peripheral vascular disease (Raynaud's phenomenon may worsen)
+• Peripheral vascular disease (Raynaud's phenomenon might get worse).

-• Psoriasis (beta-blockers may trigger or worsen flares)
+• Psoriasis (beta-blockers might trigger or worsen flare-ups).

-Pregnancy and breastfeeding: bisoprolol should only be used during pregnancy if the potential benefit outweighs the risk.
-It is not recommended during breastfeeding.
+Pregnancy and breastfeeding: Only use bisoprolol during pregnancy if the benefits outweigh the risks.
+It is not advised during breastfeeding.
+Talk to your doctor about other options.

 NHS availability and cost

-Bisoprolol is available as a generic medicine and is one of the most commonly prescribed beta-blockers on the NHS.
+Bisoprolol is a generic medicine.
+It is one of the most common beta-blockers prescribed on the NHS.
+The BNF lists it.

-It is listed in the BNF and is included on local formularies across England, Scotland, Wales and Northern Ireland.
+It is also on local formularies across England, Scotland, Wales, and Northern Ireland.

 Key points about NHS prescribing:

-• The generic form is very affordable, typically costing the NHS a few pence per tablet
+• The generic form is very cheap.
+It usually costs the NHS a few pence per tablet.

-• Patients in Scotland, Wales and Northern Ireland receive free prescriptions
+• Patients in Scotland, Wales, and Northern Ireland get free prescriptions.

-• Patients with certain long-term conditions may be eligible for a medical exemption certificate
+• Some patients with long-term conditions may get a medical exemption certificate.

-Bisoprolol is on the NHS England national medicines optimisation dashboard as one of the recommended beta-blockers for heart failure.
+Bisoprolol is on the NHS England national medicines optimisation dashboard.
+It is a recommended beta-blocker for heart failure.

-NICE guidance (NG106) specifically names bisoprolol alongside carvedilol and nebivolol as first-choice options.
+NICE guidance (NG106) names bisoprolol, carvedilol, and nebivolol as first-choice options.

-If you have questions about your prescription, your community pharmacist is always available to help.
+If you have prescription questions, your community pharmacist can always help.

 FAQ